mike-ward/mike-ward.github.io/tweetz.md

 editor like Notepad and not a word processor (like Word).
 (Optional) If you would like ""Translation by"" credit, include your name and a web address.

-**Requires Windows 7 or Windows 8 and .NET 4.5.2
+**Requires Windows 7 or later .NET 4.5.2 (<http://smallestdotnet.com/>)**
-(<http://smallestdotnet.com/>)**

 **Note to Reviewers:** Please review Tweetz Desktop for what it is and not what